ukama/ukama/systems/analytics/docs/analytics-v2-plan.md

   - **Lineage propagation:** bound fields plus the parent's own lineage are stamped onto every child row (`metrics.node.uptime` rows carry `node_id, site_id, network_id`).
 The `network_uptime@v1` algo then just groups one dataset by `network_id` — no joins, no extra fetches.
   - **Validation:** DAG must be acyclic and reference existing dataset keys (CI + startup).
   - **Iteration-level idempotency & retry:** each iteration's dedup key includes its bound params, and the ledger tracks per-dataset iteration counts (`done/total`).
 A partially failed fan-out retries **only the failed iterations**; the dataset (and thus `window.ready`) isn't marked `pulled` until all iterations land or the retry budget is exhausted (`failed`, with per-iteration errors in `ingest_errors`).
-  - **Fan-out control:** N networks × M sites × K nodes calls per window — bounded worker pool per source system + spec `rate_limit`; chain latency must fit inside watermark `L` (sizing input for `L`).
+  - **Fan-out control:** N networks × M sites × K nodes calls per window — bounded worker pool per source system + spec `rate_limit`; chain latency should fit within one window `W` (sizing input for `W`).
 Guardrail metric: iterations per window per dataset.
   - **Prefer bulk endpoints:** `for_each` is for APIs that only serve per-entity calls.
 If a bulk endpoint exists (`/v1/nodes?network=…` or plain getAll), use it — one pull beats N. Spec review should treat every new `for_each` as a question: "does the source system have (or should it grow) a bulk endpoint?"
 - **Pull strategies:** `window` (from/to templated per window — preferred), `incremental` (persisted cursor per (source, org) in `source_cursors`), `full_snapshot` (dimension-style reference data: sims, packages, nodes — stored as **change-log + state-as-of**, decision #4 §11: a row persists only when its content-hash changes; per-window high-water marks make deletions detectable; Analysis reads *state as of window N* = latest change ≤ N).
 - **Dedup/idempotency:** natural key `(dataset_key, org, dedup_key)` unique index; `dedup_key` = source row id for windowed/incremental records, content-hash of mapped fields for snapshots (which is what implements the change-log).
 Re-pulls are no-ops.